msgpack/msgpack/spec.md

 * Timestamp 64 format can represent a timestamp in [1970-01-01 00:00:00.000000000 UTC, 2514-05-30 01:53:04.000000000 UTC) range.
 * Timestamp 96 format can represent a timestamp in [-584554047284-02-23 16:59:44 UTC, 584554051223-11-09 07:00:16.000000000 UTC) range.
 * In timestamp 64 and timestamp 96 formats, nanoseconds must not be larger than 999999999.
+* Nanoseconds are always added to seconds, so -1.13 seconds is represented as (-2, 870000000).

 Pseudo code for serialization: